ameroyer/reading-notes/_posts/domain_adaptation/2019-04-30-domain_generalization_with_adversarial_feature_learning.markdown

 #### Semi-supervised MMD-AAE

 Finally, the model should learn a representation that is also adequate for the task at hand (here, classification).
-This is done by adding a *classifier* (two fully connected layers) on top of the representation minimizing a standard cross entropy loss term, $$\mathcal{L}_{\text{err}}$$ betwen the input image label and the model output.
+This is done by adding a *classifier* (two fully connected layers) on top of the representation minimizing a standard cross entropy loss term, $$\mathcal{L}_{\text{err}}$$ between the input image label and the model output.

 ---